daniel-wrench/reynolds_scales_project/README.md

 - Summary stats, including correlations, of all variables, but mainly scales and Re
 - Multi-var histograms and time series of scales and Re

-## Results

-### Outliers
-1995-98 data: for 0.7% of timestamps, the slope of the inertial range is steeper than that of the kinetic range, which leads to strange, very small corrected values of the Taylor scale, and in turn very large values of Re_lt.
-There is also a value of very small uncorrected Taylor scales (waves? - potential for tangential study).
-I have made plots of these situations.

-### Correlations
-tc vs. di: see Cuesta2022 Fig. 2 and 3, note different variances of pdfs

-### AGU talk
-- See Comms folder

 ### Kevin's old pipeline